- Do you see the error message No boot disk detected or the disk has failed when you boot your computer?

 However, if the HP computer is unable to retrieve any not boot information or Operating System details on the HDD, the error message is displayed on the screen.

-The reason for the boot information retrieval failure is largely connected to the of the HP computer/laptop which includes:
+The reason for the boot information retrieval failure is largely connected to the HP computer/laptop which includes:

 - Incorrect boot order settings